 Black text represents existing language.
 Red text represents proposed language.
-Blue text represents language that is proposed since last month's meeting Black strike out text represents existing language that is proposed to be removed.
+Black strike-out text represents existing language that is proposed to be removed.
+Pink/purple text represents changes since the November Council meeting.

 Exhibit A

 Town Center Overlay

 - Existing: The overlay districts listed below are hereby established to provide additional development standards that respond to the unique characteristics of the properties to which they apply.
 Overlay districts applicable to the Town of McCordsville include the Highway Corridor Overlay District and Airport Overlay District. - Proposed: The overlay districts listed below are hereby established to provide additional development standards that respond to the unique characteristics of the properties to which they apply.
 Overlay districts applicable to the Town of McCordsville include the Highway Corridor Overlay District, and Airport Overlay District, and Town Center Overlay.